evmos/docs/docs/develop/smart-contracts/evm-extensions/distribution.md

 `Distribution.sol` is an interface through which Solidity contracts can interact with Cosmos SDK distribution.
 This is convenient for developers as they don’t need to know the implementation details behind the `x/distribution` module in the Cosmos SDK.
-Instead, they can interact with staking functions using the Ethereum interface they are familiar with.
+Instead, they can interact with distribution functions using the Ethereum interface they are familiar with.

 ### Interface `Distribution.sol`